Author: CTO

 What Gemini Saw — When WordPress Becomes AI-Native, Part 8

-*When WordPress Becomes AI-Native — Part 8* > The test results said 76-95%.
+When WordPress Becomes AI-Native — Part 8 The test results said 76-95%.
 Part 6 gave you the numbers.
-This is what it looks like when the numbers become a story. — ## The Startup…
+This is what it looks like when the numbers become a story.
+The Startup Prompt J booted Gemini with the Helena startup prompt.
+Not a demo.
+Not a controlled test environment.
+Not a staging site.
+The production…

 -